mdedetrich/censored-raw-header/README.md

 ## Censored Raw Header

 Censored raw header is a simple implementation of `RawHeader` which allows you to provide a custom `.toString` method.
-This is useful when it comes to censoring log output of headers.
+This is useful when it comes to censoring log output of headers of sensitive information, such as OAuth2 tokens.

 ## Usage